Pixel art: 2000s

 The 2000s were a pivotal decade for pixel art establishing itself as an artform practiced around the world, separate from other forms of digital art.
-In particular, the Pixelation forum and Pixel Joint gallery are credited as the most influential English-speaking online communities, connecting pixel artists all over the world in a way that the mostly western European demoscene movement had not.
-Pixelation was a webforum where artists could share pixel art to give and receive feedback.
-Its main focus was critiquing, developing skills and understanding of pixel art, more so than simply sharing art for the sake of admiration, entertainment or competition.
+In particular, the Pixelation forum and Pixel Joint gallery are credited as the most influential English-speaking online communities, connecting pixel artists all over the world in a way that the mostly Western European demoscene movement had not.
+Pixelation was a web forum where artists could share pixel art to give and receive feedback.
+Its main focus was critiquing, developing skills and understanding of pixel art, more so than simply sharing art for the sake of admiration, entertainment, or competition.
 Pixel Joint is an online gallery where members can submit personal work and comment on other members' pixel art.
-It has features such as weekly challenges, a forum, a hall of fame and a monthly top 10 pixel art competition based on member voting.
+It has features such as weekly challenges, a forum, a hall of fame, and a monthly top 10-pixel art competition based on member voting.

-Over time, the overlapping but separate communities on Pixelation and Pixel Joint were engaged in online discourse about the nature of pixel art, inspiring widely shared tutorials and arguably contributing to a new paradigm that was different to the pixel art of the 1990s.
-A major concern was to establish pixel art as its own medium and/or art form, separate from other types of digital art, such as oekaki.
-In particular, highly restricted palettes (e.g. a maximum 8 or 16 colors) were argued by some to be a defining feature of pixel art.
-One example is the so-called "8 colour gentlemen's club", consisting of pixel artists who celebrated pixel art with 8 colours.
-The use of transparent layers and smudging tools were also considered non-pixel art and unacceptable for the Pixel Joint gallery.
-Whereas the demoscene had, to a large degree, revolved around physical gatherings and groups of artists, musicians and programmers collaborating, pixel art communities on Pixel Joint and Pixelation were based mostly on online interaction among individual artists.
-On Pixel Joint, pixel art made through collaboration between artists was not accepted in the gallery, but considered a separate pursuit.
+Over time, the overlapping but separate communities of Pixelation and Pixel Joint were engaged in online discourse about the nature of pixel art, inspiring widely shared tutorials and arguably contributing to a new paradigm that was different from the pixel art of the 1990s.
+A major concern was to establish pixel art as its own medium and/or art form, separate from other types of digital art, such as Oekaki.
+In particular, highly restricted palettes (e.g. a maximum of 8 or 16 colors) were argued by some to be a defining feature of pixel art.
+One example is the so-called "8 color gentlemen's club", consisting of pixel artists who celebrated pixel art with 8 colors.
+The use of transparent layers and smudging tools was also considered non-pixel art and unacceptable for the Pixel Joint gallery.
+Whereas the demoscene had, to a large degree, revolved around physical gatherings and groups of artists, musicians, and programmers collaborating, pixel art communities on Pixel Joint and Pixelation were based mostly on online interaction among individual artists.
+On Pixel Joint, pixel art made through collaboration between artists was not accepted in the gallery but considered a separate pursuit.
 The relatively strict ideas of what constituted acceptable pixel art, enforced by moderators on Pixel Joint, led to repeated conflict but also contributed to pixel art standing out as a separate medium at a time when many types of digital paintings were shared on the internet, on websites like DeviantArt.
 In particular, several prominent artists mention Cure's tutorials as significant for learning about pixel art as a separate art medium or art form.